-We love the team at Experience Mission and their heart for helping youth workers make their mission trips more awesome, so we asked them to share some thoughts on how we can all take our mission trips to the next level.
-Here are some thoughts from our pal Heather.
+We love the team at Experience Mission and their heart for helping youth workers make their summer mission trips more awesome.
+Have you ever wondered how to take your summer mission trip to the next level?
+We asked our pal Heather from Experience Mission to share some thoughts.
 Check it out!

 by Heather Reynolds (Experience Mission)

-For many youth ministries, a summer mission trip has become a “right of passage” as students make their way through the middle school or high school years.
-Most of us who have grown up in church can probably think back with fond memories to our own mission trips—leading outdoor VBS programs, serving the homeless, tearing off (and rebuilding!) a roof, or eating foreign food for the first time.
+For many youth ministries, a summer mission trip has become a “rite of passage” for students.
+Most of us who have grown up in church can probably think back with fond memories to our own mission trips.
+Maybe you remember leading VBS programs, serving the homeless, rebuilding a roof, or eating foreign food for the first time.
 You probably still have the t-shirt, right?

-As you’ve worked to provide these opportunities to the next generation of students, hopefully you’ve been a part of some healthy, impacting mission trips.
+As you’ve provided these opportunities to the next generation, hopefully you’ve been a part of some healthy, impactful mission trips.
 But maybe you still struggle with questions like:

 How do I get my students excited about serving?

-How do I help students grow spiritually during this focused week away from home?
+What can I do to help students grow spiritually during this focused week away from home?

 How do I know the work we’re doing is actually making a difference in the community?